ThiagoHardt/thiago-hardt-portfolio/README.md

 - In mobile version, the navbar contracts into a collapsible button to avoid cluttering the screen.
 - The navigation is easy and objective with clear headings on top of every section.

  **As a visitor, I want to find previous projects that the developer has been part of.**
+- The “Projects” page can be found by clicking on the respective link in the navbar or just scrolling down.
+- It shows a short description of projects and their links to the source code aswell as a live version when possible.
 **As a visitor, I want to download the developer’s CV.**
 **As a visitor, I want to contact the developer.**